Identify The True And False Statements About Race.

 Education

 Education is a powerful tool for dispelling myths and misconceptions about race.
-By teaching people about the social construct of race, the science of human genetic variation, and the history of racism and discrimination, we can foster a more informed and equitable society.
+By teaching people about the social construct of race, the science of human genetic variation, and the history of racism and discrimination, we can support a more informed and equitable society.

 Dialogue